 Explore it on Goodreads or Amazon.

-Other books by this author include The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Red Pyramid, The Lost Hero, Cold Springs, The Throne of Fire, The Son of Neptune, The Mark of Athena, The Serpent's Shadow, The Blood of Olympus, The Hidden Oracle, The Sword of Summer, The Hammer of Thor
+Other books by this author which I have reviewed include The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Red Pyramid, The Lost Hero, Cold Springs, The Throne of Fire, The Son of Neptune, The Mark of Athena, The Serpent's Shadow, The Blood of Olympus, The Hidden Oracle, The Sword of Summer, The Hammer of Thor

 Fourth in the Heroes of Olympus urban fantasy series for children.
 This one is on a cruise around the Mediterranean, and in and out of history.